Ai-Khanoum: Religious structures

 The excavators discovered three temples at Ai-Khanoum—a large sanctuary on the main street near the palace, a smaller temple in a similar style outside the northern wall, and an open-air podium on the acropolis.
 The large sanctuary, often called the Temple with Indented Niches, (Note: French: "temple à niches indentées"; alternatively called the Stepped Temple ("temple à redans").) was located prominently in the lower city, between the main street and the palace, and it consisted of a square edifice upon a 1.5 m-high podium, surrounded by an open area.
 It was constructed by the early Diodotids on the site of a very early Seleucid structure, which had been established shortly after the city's foundation.
 The eponymous indented niches were situated on the 6 m-high temple walls—one was on each side of the front entrance, while each of the other sides was sculpted with four more.
 The courtyard was enclosed on three sides by buildings.
 To the southwest, there was a wooden colonnade with Oriental pedestals; to the southeast was a series of small rooms and porticoes adjoining a porch with columns of the distyle in antis style, which formed the entrance from the main street; and an altar was situated in the northeast wall.

 Clay mould of a bust of a veiled woman; the bust decorated a bowl in the sanctuary.

-A disc depicting a chariot being pulled by two lions through a mountainous landscape towards an altar.
+The Ai-Khanoum plaque, depicting a chariot being pulled by two lions through a mountainous landscape towards an altar.

 From the beginning of the excavation, the Persian and Achaemenid elements of the temple's architecture were remarked upon.
 The identifying "indented niches", along with the building's three-stepped platform, were common features of Mesopotamian architecture and successor styles.
 Many artefacts were found at the temple, including libation vessels (common to both Greek and Central Asian religious practices), ivory furniture and figurines, terracottas, and a singular medallion (pictured).
-This disc, which depicts the Greek goddess Cybele accompanied by Nike in a chariot drawn by lions, was described as "remarkable" by the Metropolitan Museum of Art on account of its "hybrid Greek and Oriental imagery".
-Made of silver, the disk combines components of Greek culture, such as the chlamys all the deities wear, with Oriental design motifs such as the fixed pose of the figures and the crescent moon.
+This disc depicts the Greek goddess Cybele accompanied by Nike in a chariot drawn by lions, travelling towards a priest at an altar.
+Made of gilded silver, the disk combines components of Greek culture, such as the chiton Cybele wears and the representation of the sun, with Oriental design motifs such as the priest's attire, the design of the chariot, and the crescent moon.